 Bump Up Your Numbers with Help from ShareThis

 As we mentioned, your social media follower numbers are not the be-all-end-all of becoming an influencer.
 Influence reaches far beyond a number, incorporating creativity, engagement, and a specific audience that trusts you.
 But the first step toward getting that audience tailored to you is to grow your followers.

 Install our social media share buttons to make it easy for your website visitors to share your content to the most popular social media platforms and follow buttons for one-click social media following right from your website.
-We even have a Social A/B testing tool to make sure your Facebook ads are working to grow and appeal to your audience like they should.
 These tools will work for you, too, if you’re on the other side of the influencer spectrum as a brand that wants to boost audience reach.